Sexism in academia: Women of color

-Women in academic publishing
+Authorship

 In many academic disciplines, women receive less credit for their research than men.
 This trend is especially pronounced in engineering fields.
 A study published in 2015 by Gita Ghiasi, Vincent Lariviere, and Cassidy Sugimoto demonstrates that women represent 20% of all scientific production in the field of engineering.
 The study examined 679,338 engineering articles published between 2008 and 2013, and it analyzed the collaborative networks among 974,837 authors.
 Ghiasi et al. (2015) created networking diagrams, depicting the frequency of collaboration among authors, and the success of each collaboration was measured by the number of times the study was cited.
 The collaboration networks illustrate that mixed-gender teams have a higher average rate of productivity and citations, yet 50% of men engineers have collaborated only with other men and 38% of women engineers have collaborated only with men.
 The researchers use impact factors—the average annual number of citation that a journal receives—to measure the prestige of academic journals.
 Their study shows that when women publish their research in journals with high-impact factors, they receive fewer citations from the engineering community.
 The authors explain their findings as a possible consequence of the "Matilda Effect", a phenomenon that systematically undervalues the scientific contributions of women.

 In addition to engineering, a gender bias in publishing is exemplified in economics.
 In 2015, Heather Sarsons released a working paper comparing credit allocated to men and women in collaborative research.
 Sarsons (2015) analyzed the publication records of economists at top universities over the past 40 years, and found that women economists publish work as frequently as their men cohorts, yet their tenure prospects are less than half that of men.
 Women receive comparable credit to men when they solo author their work or co-author with other woman economists, evinced by an 8–9% increase in their tenure prospects, implying that tenure prospects decrease with collaborative work due to lack of credit given to women, not the quality of their work.
 Men receive the same amount of credit for solo authoring and co-authoring their work, shown by an 8–9% increase in their tenure prospects; however, when women co-author with men, there is no increase in their tenure prospects.